 Overall, I would personally not try to treat and diagnose a seizure myself.
 Start with that phone call to your vet.
-Let them give you further instructions.
+Chinchillas don’t need to see the vet often, but this is one case where they do.
+Let the vet give you further instructions.
 Better safe than sorry in these situations.

 While seizures may not be common with chinchillas, they are certainly still something to be aware of.

 Understanding how to recognize a seizure, what causes a seizure, and what to do if your chinchilla has a seizure could make a big difference someday for you and your chinchilla’s long-term health.

 Be sure to always provide the best care possible to your chinchilla and always provide it a healthy diet.

 Chili and I wish you the best of luck with your chinchilla and the journey you have ahead of you.
 Chili and I also hope you never have to deal with or witness a seizure with your chinchilla in the future.

 Has your chinchilla had a seizure in the past?

 Has your chinchilla ever experienced a seizure in the past?